MiguelLaura/screenshot/README.md

                         authenticate_folder where the browser info are (useful for Facebook, Twitter...).
 Not compatible with 'cookie'
   --cookies, -c         get cookies from chrome (won't work for Facebook, Twitter).
-Not compatible with 'authenticate_folder'
+Not compatible with 'authenticate_folder' --throttle THROTTLE, -t THROTTLE
+                        time to wait (ms) between accessing to an other URL.
+Defaults to 0
 ```